A Call to Lay Ministry

 A Call to Licensed Ministry and Lay Micro-Certification

-AND…whatever professional or job-related skills you have developed, these can be used for ministry both inside and outside of the church.
+AND…whatever skills or expertise you have developed, these can be used for ministry both inside and outside of the church.
 Whatever gifts, passions, hobbies, or talents you possess, these can be creatively re-imagined for ministry.
 And in all of these ways, we contribute to the ministry of the church.
-We also bring all of our gifts, talents, and various skills with us when we pursue some of the more specific ministries within the church that many of us often feel called to…sometimes for the short term and sometimes for the long term.

 Discovering these callings is the process of discernment, and discernment is a deeply formative process where we listen carefully to the call of God in our lives through prayer, seeking the wisdom of trusted friends and family, and exploring our call through the counsel and advice of our community.